mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.6/upgrade/upgrade-kubernetes-addons/index.md

 ## Supported Kubernetes version upgrades

 Upgrading Kubernetes is supported when upgrading to a newer release in the current or next minor version.
+Upgrading to a newer minor release of Kubernetes, requires a new Konvoy minor release.
 Upgrades that skip one or more minor versions are not supported.
 Downgrades are not supported.

-For example, Konvoy supports upgrading Kubernetes 1.16.0 directly to 1.16.1, 1.16.5, or 1.17.3.
+For example, Konvoy supports upgrading Kubernetes v1.17.x directly to a newer v1.17.x (Konvoy v1.5.x) or v1.18.x (Konovy v1.6.x).
-Upgrading a 1.16 release directly to a 1.18 release is unsupported, but 1.16 may be upgraded to 1.17 and again to 1.18.
+Upgrading a v1.16 release directly to a v1.18 release is unsupported, but v1.16 may be upgraded to v1.17 and again to v1.18.

 This support policy applies to every node in the cluster.
 When upgrading a cluster running a mix of Kubernetes versions, each node upgrade must be supported for the cluster upgrade to be supported.